In this article: Discover the best yoga poses for the Heart chakra and their benefits!

 7. Dancer’s Pose – Natarajasana

 Dancer’s Pose, or Natarajasana, is an advanced yoga pose that stretches and strengthens the muscles of the legs and lower body.

-It also opens up the hips and helps to deepen the breath.
-This asana is associated with the heart chakra, as it both energizes and calms this center of our spiritual well-being.
+It opens up the hips and helps to deepen the breath.

-Practicing this pose regularly can help you to balance your heart chakra and improve your emotional health.
+Practicing this pose regularly can also help you balance your heart chakra and improve your emotional health.